StudyNightClub/livelihood-api/README.md

 `city` | City name | If specified, only the events of the city will be returned. | `/events?city=臺北市` `district` | District name | If specified, only the events of the district will be returned. | `/events?city=臺北市&district=大安區`
 `fields` | Any field name of the event, comma separated. | If specified, only the corresponding fields will be returned.
 Note that the `id` field will always be returned. | `/events?fields=type,start_date,end_date`

+For single event, only the `fields` parameter is available.

 The result will be a JSON of [this schema](response_schema.json).